-This method is specific to some of the old system boards, and it is quite possible that newer systems might not be able to implement this.
+This method is specific to some of the old system boards, and the newer systems might not be able to implement this.
 This is done by booting the system without mouse or keyboard, or in certain BIOS architectures, it might work by hitting the ESC key in quick succession.

-If you have tried to crack BIOS password and it is not working for you, you can reset BIOS password perhaps.
+If you have tried to crack the BIOS password and it is not working for you, you can reset the BIOS password perhaps.

-CMOS battery will be of flattened round shape.
+A CMOS battery will be of the flattened round shape.
 CMOS is an integral part of System board BIOS, and all the motherboards will have a CMOS battery.
-It is very easy to identify on the motherboard, since it will be round, flattened and coin shaped.
+It is very easy to identify on the motherboard since it will be round, flattened, and coin-shaped.
 It stores the BIOS settings which include basic hardware settings, date, time, and other system information.
 To remove the CMOS battery, firstly the system has to be turned off, and also make sure that power cable is disconnected.

 Once the system is completely turned off remove the CMOS Battery.
 Wait for 15-20 minutes.
 Put back the CMOS battery and turn on the system.